 - Energy crops viz. switchgrass, jatropa, prairie bluestem, corn, soybean etc.

-As per a study by MNRE (Ministry of New and Renewable Energy) in Year 2013, availability of biomass in India was estimated at about 500 millions metric tones per year.
-There are, however, a number of issues that constrain the wide spread use of biomass for industrial and commercial application:
+There are, however, a number of issues that constrain the wide spread use of biomass for industrial and commercial applications:

 - Wide geographical spread